awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-status.md

   The response contains the list of components that run on the core device\.
 Each entry in the list contains the lifecycle state of the component\.
 **Note**
-This list doesn't include components that are deployed from local deployments or components that are deployed as dependencies of other components\.
+This list doesn't include components that are deployed as dependencies of other components\.